Home

 In 1910, the Augustana Synod, celebrating its fiftieth (50) year anniversary, compiled a book titled "The Augustana Synod 1860 - 1910," and in 1911 it compiled another book titled "Minnen från Jubelfasten" loosely translated "Memories from Jubilee."
 (See examples of these books below.)
 These were both published by the Augustana Book Concern in Rock Island, Illinois, home to Augustana College and Theological Seminary located on the shores of the Mississippi River and just west of neighboring Moline, Illinois.

 One-hundred-and-two (102) years after its 1860 founding, the Augustana Evangelical Lutheran Church merged with several other Lutheran Synods in America to form a new synod, that of the Lutheran Church in America (LCA) in 1962; and, in turn, it lost its cherished unique Swedish identity.
+Then, in 1988, the merger of the LCA and to other Lutheran bodies formed the Evangelical Lutheran Church in America (ELCA) which continues as of this writing.

-(Note that the "Augustana" name was chosen at that first meeting of the Synod.
+Note that the "Augustana" name was chosen at that first meeting of the Synod.
 It is Latin.
 It translates to Augsburg, a city in Germany, and birthplace of a most important Lutheran document for the Protestant Reformation, that of the Augsburg Confession!
 The Catholic German monk Martin Luther is considered the founder of Lutheranism following his famous posting of the 95 Theses on the Wittenberg Church door on October 31, 1517.
-The "Theses" was against the practices of indulgences by the Catholic Church.)
+The "Theses" was against the practices of indulgences by the Catholic Church.

 Listed below are the Swedish Lutheran pastors who served the Augustana Synod from its beginning in 1860 to its end in 1962 when the Augustana Synod merged with other Lutheran synods to form the Lutheran Church in America (LCA) at which time it lost its Swedish identity forevermore!